A.I. might be here to stay, but the more your children use it, the more it undermines their critical thinking skills.”.

 In the full framework, you’ll learn:

-- where well-meaning parents unintentionally reinforce dependence
+- Why well-meaning parents can unknowingly reinforce AI dependence

-- how to teach your child to evaluate AI output instead of absorbing it
+- How to teach your child to evaluate AI output instead of absorbing it

-- how to handle the two biggest pressure points: writing and summarizing with AI
+- How to handle the two biggest pressure points: writing and summarizing with AI

-- practical guardrails that reduce resistance while building independence
+- Practical guardrails that reduce resistance while building independence

 - how to model strong AI use so your child copies the right behaviors

-What This Changes At Home
+What This Program Changes For You At Home

 When structure is introduced early, something different happens.